javierez/vesta/README.md

 ## High Priority

-- Cartelería
-   - Guardar configuración de plantilla asignada a tipos de plantilla

 - Roles: add a menu to configure role permissions
-   - Role 1 -  Normal
+   - Role 1 -  Agent
-   - Role 2 - Account Owner
+   - Role 2 - Superadmin
-   - Role 3 - App Owner
+   - Role 3 - Account admin

    - Restricted actions (on default)
       - Role 1 can view only their own tasks and calendar appointments